ptomulik/testmd/README.md

 Note, that the returned hash has one item per package, and each such item consists of several sub-items - one for each installable version of a package.

-Of course, we may use exact package names, thus obtaining information for one particular package.
+Of course, we may operate on exact package names, that is request information for one particular package.
 For example, in order to obtain available package versions we call:

     repo.package_versions('apache2')